John S. McCollister

-John S. McCollister (born April 29, 1947) is an American politician serving as a member of the Nebraska Legislature, representing an Omaha district.
+John S. McCollister (born April 29, 1947) is an American politician who served as a member of the Nebraska Legislature from 2015 to 2023, representing Omaha's District 20.
 McCollister is a moderate member of the Republican Party.

 Early life and education

 McCollister was born April 29, 1947, in Moline, Illinois.
 His paternal grandfather, John M. McCollister, had founded McCollister & Co., an industrial-lubricants business, in 1931.
 At the time of McCollister's birth, his father, John Y. McCollister, worked in sales for IBM in Illinois and in Iowa.

 In 1966, McCollister graduated from Westside High School in Omaha.
 He attended the University of Nebraska–Lincoln, receiving a Bachelor of Science in business administration in 1971.

 Career

 After graduating from college, McCollister went to work at McCollister & Co.
 He remained with the company until 2006, when it was sold to farm cooperative Growmark.

 Local politics

 From 1979 to 2008, McCollister served five terms on the board of the Metropolitan Utilities District, a public utility that provides gas and water to the Omaha area.

 In 2008, McCollister ran as the Republican candidate for a seat on the Nebraska Public Service Commission, which regulates railroads, major utility lines, and passenger carriers in the state; he sought to unseat the incumbent, Democrat Anne Boyle.
 McCollister stated that cell-phone bills in Nebraska were too high, and called for reductions in state taxes on telephone service; Boyle maintained that the existing taxes were necessary to provide affordable service to rural areas, and to make it possible to establish the geographic origins of cell-phone calls to emergency number 911.
 The two candidates together spent over $120,000 for their campaigns, setting a record for spending in a Public Service Commission race.
 In the general election, Boyle won with 61.8% of the vote to McCollister's 33.4% and Green Party candidate Doug Paterson's 4.9%.

 In early 2009, McCollister was named executive director of the Platte Institute for Economic Research, a nonprofit organization often described as "conservative", and self-described as "Nebraska's first Free Market think tank".
 He held that position for nearly four years.